 WHO WE ARE:

-When not working on the GBN or watching sports on TV, he plays a little golf, dabbles in chess and poker, digs holes in the partner’s garden, takes his grandkids to hockey practice and refines his napping skills.
-A well-rounded sportsman, Colin was a pretty good RB at QHS in Quebec City back in the 1960s where he had a career average of 8.1 yards per carry.
-He also played soccer in college and for a period in the late 1980s was president of the local soccer league in Ottawa.
+When not working on the GBN or watching sports on TV, he plays a little golf, dabbles in chess and poker, digs holes in the partner’s garden, takes his grandkids to football practice and refines his napping skills.
+A well-rounded sportsman, Grumpy was a pretty good RB at QHS in Quebec City back in the 1960s where he had a career average of 8.1 yards per carry.
+He also played varsity soccer in college and as a senior coached the school’s junior varsity team.
 He was also the sports editor of the university student newspaper at Acadia where he also was the statistician for school’s nationally ranked basketball program.
 And in addition to the Giants, he has also been a lifelong supporter of the NHL’s Chicago Blackhawks, the Saskatchewan Roughriders of the CFL, any Canadian national team, Navy (college football) and Syracuse (college basketball), the Acadia Axemen and the Huddersfield Terriers of British soccer.

 PIGSKIN PAUL GUILLEMETTE: Associate Editor/Chief Scout: Originally from New Hampshire, Paul fell in love with football watching the New York Giants dominate the NFL in the late 1950’s .
 At least that’s how good he thought they were according to their TV voice Chris Schenkel.
 He watched Jimmy Brown dominate the league as a runner and Vince Lombardi raise the Packers back to greatness.
 He grew to love college football, as well.
 The interest had been heightened by creation of the AFL and the wars between the two leagues to acquire talent.
 He had become an early fan of the hapless Boston Patriots as they struggled to succeed with bad ownership.
 ‘God bless, Robert Kraft’.Sometime in the very early 1970’s, now living in Wisconsin, he became a Packers’ fan.
 ‘I just got worn down by Packers nation’, he explained.
 Around the same time, he fell under the spell of the fascinating process known as the NFL draft.
 As the internet, and other electronic information sources flourished through the 1990s the draft hobby got a bit more serious.
 The draft luv was really fueled by the late Joel Buchsbaum and his work for Pro Football Weekly.